robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 have to copy them to your PC and back.
 Windows explorer does not always release the connection when it is closed, which just results in a silent connection, which is closed latest when Windows is shut down.
-- FileZilla, FireFtp: Full operation, once proper configured (see above)
+- FileZilla, FireFtp, Cyberduck: Full operation, once proper configured (see above).
+Configure Cyberduck to transfer data in the command session.

 **Android**